alexshvid/gostack/README.txt

 Installation Scripts for OpenStack (Ubuntu 12.4)

-How to Install Essex to Ubuntu 12.4 in 5 minutes
+How to Install Essex/Folsom/Grizzly to Ubuntu 12.4 in 5 minutes

 1. In VirtualBox create two Host-Only Ethernet adapters 192.168.100.0/24  vboxif1      # Public network